 - Snow removal operations are performed under emergency conditions.
 Our drivers work long hours to ensure safe and effective snow removal.
 If you do have any issues with our service or one of our plow drivers, please email us at PublicWorks@eltownhall.com as the supervisors will get these emails right away.
 Never confront the plow driver directly.
 When you email us, please provide us with the license plate # of the truck, the issue that you are reporting, the street that the issue happened on, the approximate time the issue happened and your name and contact number so that we can look into it and one of the supervisors can get back to you.
 If you can’t get the license # of the truck, we should be able to find out which truck it was knowing the street name that the issue happened on and the approximate time as we can look it up on our GPS.

-- Never assume the snowplow drivers can see you.
-Stay at least three (3) car lengths or 25 feet behind the truck.
-If you cannot see the driver in his mirrors then he cannot see you either.
+- Never pass a snowplow and don’t assume the snowplow drivers can see you.
+As a rule of thumb, if you cannot see the driver in his mirrors then the snow plow driver can’t see you either.

 - Roads within the Town are treated and plowed in a hierarchical fashion.
 That order is generally primary Town roads first, then secondary Town roads, town subdivision roads and cul-de-sacs are usually the last to get plowed.
 Any road that has a route number (Rte.
 1, Rte.
 156, and Rte.
 161) is the responsibility of the State to plow.